DrMint/Scrum-Bandicoot/README.md

 #### Task Edition Form

-As with the multi selection menu for the [[Documentation#Sprint Creation|Sprint Creation]] form, you can select multiple members by pressing Ctrl while clicking on a member.
+As with the multi selection menu for the Sprint Creation form, you can select multiple members by pressing Ctrl while clicking on a member.
 You can also deselect a member by pressing the Ctrl key and clicking on an already selected member.

 ![](/doc/kanban-edit-task.png)